curra-web3/docs/src/obsidian/security/protocol.md

 }
 ```

-As you can see here are multiple methods for each token standard, for example, let's look at the `execERC20()` method, which is going to be executed every time when coordinator tries to forward your ERC20 assets.
-For details on each token standard, you can check out documented source code <a href="https://github.com/curra-web3/contracts/blob/main/src/RuleBase.sol" target="_blank">here</a>. `_execERC20()` method accepts the following params:
+As you can see here are multiple methods for each token standard, for example, let's look at the `execERC20()` method, which is going to be executed every time when coordinator tries to forward your ERC20 assets. `_execERC20()` method accepts the following params:

 - `forwarder` – receiving address which is going to be processed by an coordinator
 - `token` – address of ERC20 asset that is going to be forwarded
 - `value` – amount of ERC20 asset that is going to be forwarded
 - `dest` – forwarding destination address

-To clarify how to rule contract can be implemented, let's examine this method with the default rule <a href="https://github.com/curra-web3/contracts/blob/main/src/WhitelistedAddressRule.sol" target="_blank">WhitelistedAddressRule.sol</a> which is automatically assigned to your Ownership NFT after it's minted.
+To clarify how to rule contract can be implemented, let's examine this method with the default rule WhitelistedAddressRule.sol which is automatically assigned to your Ownership NFT after it's minted.
 It serves only for a single feature: allow forwarding only to the address which minted an NFT.

 ```
 contract WhitelistedAddressRule is Rule {